-- Sharp Gym Parking is restricted to special permits issued by the Athletic Director.
-All others are subject to towing. - Glasscock Center Parking behind the Glasscock is restricted to maintenance personnel only.
+- Glasscock Center Parking behind the Glasscock is restricted to maintenance personnel only.
 All others are subject to towing. - Loading Zones -These areas are reserved for loading and unloading objects into and from your vehicle.
 All loading zones are restricted to a maximum 20-minute time limit.
 Student or faculty usage requires prior approval from the University Police; call 281-649-3314 to request approval. - Refuse and dumpster areas Vehicles may not block nor hinder the access of refuse trucks to dumpsters or waste containers.
 Any vehicle doing so may be ticketed and towed. - Bicycles and Motorcycles must be parked in designated areas, where provided. - Sidewalks -Only emergency, University, and those motorized vehicles authorized by the HBU Police are permitted access to the sidewalks.
-Skateboards and bicycles can use the sidewalks, but pedestrians and work golf carts are to have the right of way.
+Skateboards and bicycles can use the sidewalks, but pedestrians and work golf carts are to have the right of way. - Construction areas Only construction vehicles may park in construction areas.